 Born to two professional musicians, Releaux enjoyed immersive exposure to nearly all genres of music from an early age.
-A timely introduction to the pioneering sounds of vanguard electronic artists (including Wendy Carlos, Vangelis, Jean-Michel Jarre, Tomita, and Kraftwerk) led to fascination with synthesis and finding new expressive possibilities not only through music composition, but within the textures of sounds themselves.
+A timely introduction to the pioneering sounds of vanguard electronic artists including Wendy Carlos, Vangelis, Jean-Michel Jarre, Tomita, and Kraftwerk led to a lifelong fascination with synthesis and finding new expressive possibilities not only through musical composition, but within the textures of sounds themselves.

 It would take another twenty years to release his first album, a delay he attributes to risk-aversion.
 “I had big creative ideas, and was recording a great deal of music, but couldn’t seem to leave the safe path.
 I stayed at my day job, got an MBA, kept doing the ‘right thing,’ and I was good at it.
-But I recognized that I wasn’t fulfilled and needed to shake things up – this is my version of moving to a different country to learn a new language.”
+But I recognized that I wasn’t happy and needed to shake things up.”

 Since 2017, Releaux has released two full-length albums, including Phage, the gritty sci-fi soundtrack for the award-winning independent short film Soul Undertow.
 He is currently scoring the forthcoming video game Bomb Sworders, and is slated to score two additional films currently in pre-production.
 His third album is currently in production as well, scheduled for release in 2019.